 If you want more information about GDPR opt-in forms, here’s a whole article dedicated to it.

-If subscribers sign up with a MailerLite form, our location tracking capabilities can determine if the person is signing up from an EU country.
-We can then segment them into a special GDPR group.
+If subscribers sign up with a MailerLite form, our location tracking capabilities can determine which country the person is signing up from.
+You can use this information to see if a particular subscriber is likely to be from an EU country.

 It’s important to note that there is a chance an EU citizen is living abroad in a non-EU country.
 In these cases, it is impossible to identify them as EU users.
 But GDPR states that you only need to make a reasonable effort to determine a person’s status.